01 of 09

 How to Make DIY Hand Warmers

-Help prevent frost bite this winter by keeping your hands nice and toasty by making two hand warmers that will help keep you warm while you are outdoors.
-Not only easy to make, this simple DIY also makes an inexpensive gift idea that can be made for less than $1.00.
+Help prevent frostbite this winter by keeping your hands nice and toasty by making two hand warmers that will help keep you warm while you are outdoors.
+Not only is it easy to make, but this simple DIY also makes an inexpensive gift idea that can be made for less than $1.00.

 MaterialsContinue to 2 of 9 below.